ranja-sarkar/SVM/README.md

 <img width="448" alt="10" src="https://github.com/user-attachments/assets/8599c5b8-e371-4888-86c2-3bbb3872988e">

 The one-class SVM approach is unsupervised learning and effective in problems where very few deviations (outliers) from normal (inlying data points) are expected.
-The following figure shows classifications estimated by this approach (anomalies/outliers are marked in yellow).
+The following figure shows classifications (find the **py-file**) estimated by this approach (anomalies/outliers are marked in yellow).

 <img width="163" alt="20" src="https://github.com/user-attachments/assets/660a9d34-bbe5-4a3a-bea8-393283eedd3f">